ben-d-marks/SVG-Talk/NOTES.md

 **Note: The value of a pixel depends on the view box**

-# build an app for this too. just press buttons.
+**build an app for this. just press buttons.
+And don't switch windows for no reason.
+Always include a 'back' button.**

 #### Agenda